peakpeak-github/TFTScroll/README.md

 Sample code to demonstrate non-repeating dynamic scrolling text on a TFT display.
+Optionally have fixed areas without scrolling at top and/or bottom of the display.

+See scroll.jpg

 Tested with ESP32 and TFT 1.8" SPI ST7735 128 x 160 display.